markparolisi/slim-api/README.md

 - [PHPDocumentor](https://www.phpdoc.org/) has to be manually run with `composer run-script document`

+## Continuous Integration

+Using [Travis CI](https://travis-ci.org/markparolisi/slim-api) to automatically run the code quality tools on branch changes.

 ## Config

 The configuration JSON file is loaded via the \App\Utils\Config singleton class and provides easy getters for complex values.